-Unit: Up Cycle It!-for youth ages 14-18 with advanced sewing skills; See publication: <a href="https://4-h
+Unit: Up Cycle It!-for youth ages 14-18 with advanced sewing skills; See publication: https://4-h.ca.uky.edu/sites/4-h.ca.uky.edu/files/upcycle_project_jr_and_sr.pdf

 L-809A Up Cycle It!
 Senior Clothing option-item sewn from repurposed garments or household fabric goods and documentation folder.
 Recycled fabric is to be the major component of the item.
 Documentation required, include: your name, your county, unit, class entered, a "before" photo of all repurposed items used; source of the fabric or garment; how the design was created; and any design drawings that were used in the creation.
 Place documentation in a folder or plastic sheet protector.
 "Deconstructed" t-shirts which do not include sewing as a major means of reconstruction are not eligible for this class.
 See publication.